krglaws/KBIL/README.md

 # KBIL
 ### "Kyle's Big Integer Library"

 I wrote this after I learned a little about RSA encryption.
-For some reason I really wanted to write my own library to handle big integers instead of using GNU MP or any other library.
-I did not work too hard to make it run as fast as possible, as I really just wanted it to work.
-And I think it does!
-But it is quite slow at the moment, so maybe some day I will try to make it more optimized.
+I really wanted to write my own library to handle the big integers that are required for encryption instead of using GNU MP or some other library.
+The main goal was to just get everything working.
+Unfortunately the code is painfully slow, so this is more of a toy/experiment than something that is actually useful.

 ## Demo
 Here is an example of how to use KBIL: